salimelewa/Cognitive-Documentation/Content/en-us/Academic-Knowledge/Home.md

 For more information on the Microsoft Academic Graph, see [http://aka.ms/academicgraph](http://aka.ms/academicgraph).

 ## Features
-The Academic Knowledge API consists of four related REST endpoints:
+The Academic Knowledge API consists of five related REST endpoints:
   1. **interpret** – Interprets a natural language user query string.
 Returns annotated interpretations to enable rich search-box auto-completion experiences that anticipate what the user is typing.
-  2. **evaluate** – Evaluates a query expression and returns Academic Knowledge entity results.
+  2. **evaluate** – Evaluates a query expression and returns academic entity results.
   3. **calchistogram** – Calculates a histogram of the distribution of attribute values for the academic entities returned by a query expression, such as the distribution of citations by year for a given author.
   4. **graph search** – Searches for a given graph pattern and returns the matched entity results.
+  5. **similarity** – Calculate the academic similarity between two strings.

 Used together, these API methods allow you to create a rich semantic search experience.
 Given a user query string, the **interpret** method provides you with an annotated version of the query and a structured query expression, while optionally completing the user’s query based on the semantics of the underlying academic data.
 For example, if a user types the string *latent s*, the **interpret** method can provide a set of ranked interpretations, suggesting that the user might be searching for the field of study *latent semantic analysis*, the paper *latent structure analysis*, or other entity expressions starting with *latent s*.
 This information can be used to quickly guide the user to the desired search results.